 Can the award be suspended once I have started my course?

 Once on course, if you wish to suspend your studies, this will require the approval of your department and college.
 Research degree students should refer to specific guidance on the Changes in student status page.
 You will also separately need to request to defer your scholarship.
-Your request should be sent to Graduate Admissions and Funding for review.
+Your request should be sent to Student Fees and Funding for review.

 Who can I contact for more information?